 And the best part?
 However, they spend most of their time offshore, in deeper seas than the continental shelf.

-Compared to their long-beaked ancestors, they have a slightly different habitat choice.
-A tiny species, 6 feet (1.8 meters) long, and with a stocky build.
+They have a slightly different habitat choice compared to their long-beaked ancestors.
+They are a tiny species, 6 feet (1.8 meters) long, and with a stocky build.

 Common dolphins have a distinctive color pattern with hourglass-shaped gray and yellowish-tan markings on the sides.
 The body is mostly dark gray, with a pale gray or white belly.